Cycle 8

 At the end of the task, don’t forget to have the student reread any sounds that required correction.

-This task returns to segmenting words with one continuous phoneme followed by a final stop phoneme: at, add, eat, and up.
-(Is and fun are exceptionsIs has two continuous phonemes, and fun has three continuous phonemes.)
+This task returns to slowly saying words with one continuous sound followed by a final quick sound: at, add, eat, and up.
+(Exceptions are is, with two continuous sounds, and fun, with three continuous sounds.)
 However, this time students are not saying each word simultaneously with the instructor before trying it on their own.

-This task returns to blending words with final stop phonemes: it, odd, and ate.
-(Own has two continuous phonemes.Some and seen have three continuous phonemes.)
+This task returns to blending words with final quick sounds: it, odd, and ate.
+(Exceptions are own, with two continuous sounds, and some and seen, with three continuous sounds.)
 However, this time the instructor does not tell the students any of the words before saying them slowly.

 This task introduces smaller characters that the students won’t read.
-They shouldn’t pause their finger beneath them either.
+They shouldn’t pause their finger beneath those small characters either.

 Later, the curriculum will teach students how to read various letter combinations and double consonants and how to do so without using the specialized orthography.
 In these early stages though, teaching students to ignore the “small sounds” enables them to read words like paid, duck, and game in story passages far earlier than they would otherwise be able to.
 This allows them to begin developing their other reading skills (vocabulary, print concepts, syntactical awareness, fluency, prosody, comprehension skills, etc.) while they are still learning their sound-symbol correspondences.